 Next, is a 10 years chart rolling.
-A decade prior, the past 10 years was oft a relative 'dog' our apologies to all dogs.
-What changed?
-In a charting sense, 2020 was far up - then 2021-2024 down.
-There'd been steep declines at times 2010s, so to include any of those big falls of 2010s, bent performance downwards.
-Yes clean energy at times can relatively outperform vs. dirty - or fall harder!
+For a decade prior, the past 10 years was oft a relative 'dog' - our apologies to all dogs.
+What's changed?
+In a charting sense 2019/2020 was far up - then 2021-2024 far down.
+There's been steep declines at times, so including any of the big falls bends performance downwards.
+Yes clean energy at times can relatively outperform vs. dirty - or will also fall hard!
 Still any plunge warrants attention.
-Thus, next is a rolling chart for past 10 years 2014 - to 2024.
-In a change of view too, instead of 'just' broad Dow, and oil/gas for comparison - here too is an added excellent, passive, solar-only theme - as well as that Dow; and natural gas & oil too barely seen sitting far at bottom.
+Thus here is a rolling chart for past 10 years June 2014 - to end of June 2024.
+In change of view, instead of 'just' natural gas for energy comparison - here too with ECO/NEX trackers is oil, and added excellent, passive, solar-only theme.
+Notably, gas & oil can be barely seen, so far down at very bottom.